Comet-Robotics/chessbot-onboarding/README.md

 - Celebrate your successful admission to ChessBots :)

 ### Setup Guide
-A breif explanation of the setup follows below.
-It is **Extremely** reccommended to follow the full [Setup Guide](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Setup-Guide).
+A brief explanation of the setup follows below.
+It is **Extremely** recommended to follow the full [Setup Guide](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Setup-Guide).

 ### Completion Steps
 The full list of completion steps can be found [Here](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Completion-Steps).
 It is recommended to read through the [Application Structure](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Application-Structure) if you want a high level overview of the various aspects in ths repo.

 ### Submission Process
-A breif explanation of the submission process below.
-It is **Extremely** reccommended to follow the full [Submission Process](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Submission-Process).
+A brief explanation of the submission process below.
+It is **Extremely** recommended to follow the full [Submission Process](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Submission-Process).